OrchMLLM: Orchestrate Multimodal Data with Batch Post-Balancing to Accelerate Multimodal Large Language Model Training: Batch Post-Balancing Dispatcher

 where the proportional relationship is deduced by the ring-based algorithm.
 The communication overhead of this approach increases proportionally with the scale-up of a distributed training system, which impedes the scalability of such an approach.
 Moreover, mini-batches gathered from all DP instances will occupy a considerable amount of memory in the physical memory of each DP instance, which is unacceptable in the context of large-scale distributed training.

 According to Section~\ref{sec:alg}, the only factor that influences the solution to an Post-Balancing algorithm is the distribution of sequence lengths within all mini-batches, i.e. $l_{i,j}~ (0 \leq i < d, 0 \leq j < b_i)$.
 Thus, it's sufficient to only communicate all the $l_{i,j}$ across DP instances with the All-Gather operation, which incurs almost negligible communication overhead.
 Then, we could execute the Post-Balancing algorithm on each instance and obtain the optimal rearrangement $\Pi$, which mappings each example from the source instance to the destination instance.
 This rearrangement can be implemented by the collective communication operation, All-to-All, as shown in Figure~\ref{fig:ata}.
-Owing to the point-to-point communication protocol of All-to-All, the communication overhead of this approach can be denoted as:
+Owing to the point-to-point communication protocol of All-to-All, the communication overhead of this approach can be denoted as (Detailed deduction of Equation~\ref{equ:ag}, ~\ref{equ:ata} and~\ref{equ:node} can be found in Appendix~\ref{app:deduct}):

 where $\Omega_\text{All-to-All}$ refers to the upper bound of communication overhead of All-to-All and is deduced based on the point-to-point communication protocol.
 From the equation, it can be observed that the communication overhead of All-to-All does not increase with the scale-up of the cluster anymore.
 Moreover, this approach barely requires instances to allocate redundant memory in the memory, which is much more favorable to memory utilization.